fpereiro/gotoB/readme.md

 `B.mount` nor `B.unmount` will both return `undefined` if the operation is successful.

 ### Introduction to the event system

+TODO

+Errors first
+Events: basic, data, your own, logic in the listeners, context, order and async (,ref to recakc)
+Bricks: b.elem connected to events, brick rules, no reuse, literals, all of it.
+B.ev to fire events from within.
+Bev before belem.
+Design principles and comparisons with other frameworks Self contained in func
+Some libraries are used directly, some are conveniences (and also used internally) No compilation
+All global
+No components and no classes.
+Instead, namespace in events and in store Lightweight, see through in Dom and in global object

+State management, who to update, invert control Events!
+Many listeners.
+Incidentally, server!
+Ordered, one at a time.
+Events also for doing other things.
+Go beyond just touching the state.
+In the end, state gets modified.
+Log states and chains, to see what happens.
+Your app: events, listeners and bricks
+Events as fun executions
+No lifecycle hooks, use change
+Negative priorities as nestedness
+Opaque and literal
+Trample and perflogs
+(Perhaps drop ev in "ev listener")

 - store
 - perform